igrek51/nuclear/README.md

 ```

 Let's trace what is happening here:
-- `CliBuilder` is used to build CLI tree for entire application.
+- `CliBuilder` builds CLI tree for entire application.
 - `'hello-app'` is a name for that application to be displayed in help output.
 - `run=say_hello` sets default action for the application.
 Now a function `say_hello` is binded as a main action and will be invoked if no other action is matched.
 - `.has(...)` allows to embed other rules inside that builder.
+Returns `CliBuilder` itself.
 - `argument('name')` declares positional argument.
 From now, first CLI argument (after binary name) will be recognized as `name` variable.
 - `flag('reverse')` binds `--reverse` keyword to a flag named `reverse`.
 So as it may be used later on.
 - `parameter('repeat', type=int, default=1)` binds `--repeat` keyword to a parameter named `repeat`, which type is `int` and its default value is `1`.